saisathvik1/CTF-dev/README.md

 # CTF-dev
-Walkthroughs of CTFs I've developed
+Walkthroughs of CTFs that I've developed.